 • Fresh lime: This adds brightness and helps cut through the richness of the broth.

-• Cilantro: Cilantro adds a bright and fresh citrusy flavor that again helps to cut through the richness.
+• Cilantro: Cilantro adds a bright and fresh citrusy flavor.

 • Shredded green cabbage or shredded romaine lettuce